-"How The Mighty Fall" - 2 Samuel 11:1-15
+"Reality Bible" - 2 Samuel 11:1-15

-I feel a bit like a combination of Robert Osborne from TCM and Wolff Blitzer from CNN ... on the one hand I feel the need to do a long introduction to today's feature sermon, but on the other hand I will be offering 'teasers' throughout it for something yet to come.
+This morning I feel a bit like a combination of Robert Osborne from the Turner Classic Movie Channel and Chris Gailus from Global TV News ... like Robert Osborne I feel the need to do a long introduction to today's feature sermon, but also like Chris Gailus I will be offering endless 'teasers' throughout it for something that will come at the end.

-You see, it's deep into Summer, and the lectionary is suggesting bible texts that I have never preached on in my thirty years in ministry, mostly because I usually take vacation at this time of year.
-This year is a little different mostly because of the uncertainty of the scheduling of meetings and stuff for the redevelopment project but also because my boat still isn't on the water - although, like the famous "wait-til-the-end" promises of CNN, we will soon feature "the Launch"!
+You see, it's deep into Summer, and the lectionary is suggesting bible texts that I have seldom if ever preached on in my thirty years in ministry, mostly because I usually take vacation at this time of year.
+This year is a little different mostly because of the uncertainty of the scheduling of meetings and stuff for the redevelopment project but also because my boat still isn't on the water - although, like the famous "wait-til-the-end" promises on the Global Evening News, we will soon feature "the Launch"!

-Added to the challenges of preaching today is that the gospel reading is a selection from John's gospel that is a rerun of what we have looked at in Mark's gospel for the past three weeks, and if you don't need a bit of a break from that sequence I feel a need not to try to dig something new out of essentially the same material for the next three weeks as well.
+Added to the challenges of preaching today is that the gospel reading is a selection from John's gospel, a story that is a rerun of what we have looked at in Mark's gospel for the past three weeks.
+Even if you don't need a bit of a break from that sequence I feel a need not to try to dig something new out of essentially the same material for the next three weeks as well.

-And so, I thought I would turn to the Old Testament readings for a change of pace, and wow! - another huge challenge.
-Not just from the subject of the readings but also because it will take three Sundays just to get the full story of what's happening in the readings, and the full three Sundays to see God's grace in the story.
+So I thought I would turn to the Old Testament readings for a change of pace, and wow - another huge challenge!
+A preaching challenge not just from the subject of the readings but also because it will take three Sundays just to get the full story of what's happening in the readings, and the full three Sundays to see God's grace in the story.
 I expect to be here for the next three Sundays (although, "stay tuned" because the boat launch is coming right up in a following segment!) but I also know that not all of you will be here for all three segments, and so not only is a full introduction necessary I will have to 'leak' some "plot spoilers" each time.

-As you hear, the Old Testament reading begins the story of King David and Bathsheba, a long, detailed, and somewhat lurid tale of adultery, intrigue, and even murder.
-That story is and has been the stuff of great Hollywood film legend, and is still echoed daily in TV soap operas - not to mention in real life as well!
-We are probably a little bit shocked by it, and might well wonder why this lurid tale has even been included in scripture.
-At first it wasn't - it is originally part of a historical writing that has often been labeled the "Throne Succession Narrative", apparently one of the finest pieces of ancient Hebrew prose that has been handed down to us.
-It was eventually included in the books of scripture without modification, and even survived intact the time when the Deuteronomic editors made great revisions to most of the other existing books considered scripture at that time.
+As we heard it, the Old Testament reading begins the story of King David and Bathsheba, a long, detailed, and somewhat lurid tale of adultery, intrigue, and even murder.
+That story is and has been the stuff of great Hollywood film legend, and is still echoed daily in what is now called 'reality TV' - not to mention in real life as well!
+We are probably a little bit shocked by the events and behaviours portrayed here and might well wonder why this seedy tale has even been included in scripture.
+Part of the answer is that at first it wasn't included - this passage is originally part of a historical writing that has often been labeled the "Throne Succession Narrative", apparently one of the finest pieces of ancient Hebrew prose that has been handed down to us.
+It was eventually included in the books of scripture without modification, and even survived intact the time when the Deuteronomic editors made great revisions to most of the other existing books that were considered scripture at that time.
+Revisions?
+Yes, it's a truism - uncomfortable to many - that the Bible has a long and tortured history of being constantly edited, revised, and changed!